 Two Hockey Hall of Famers make their NHL debut on this date, 23 years apart.

-1950: Detroit Red Wings goaltender Terry Sawchuk plays his first NHL game in place of injured starter Harry Lumley in a 4-3 loss to the Boston Bruins at Olympia Stadium.
+1950: Goalie Terry Sawchuk plays his first NHL game for the Detroit Red Wings when he takes the place of Harry Lumley, who's out with an injury, in a 4-3 loss to the Boston Bruins at Olympia Stadium.
 Sawchuk plays seven games before Lumley returns, winning three times and getting the first of his 103 NHL shutouts.
 He wins the starting job the following season.

 1973: Defenseman Larry Robinson plays in the League for the first time with the Montreal Canadiens in a 3-3 tie with the Minnesota North Stars at the Forum.
 Robinson gets the chance to play after injuries leave the Canadiens short on defense.
 He shows enough to stay after the injured players heal and goes on to play 17 seasons with the Canadiens, winning the Stanley Cup six times before finishing his NHL career by playing three seasons with the Los Angeles Kings.